An idiot admires complexity, a genius admires simplicity

 [(0, -1), (-1, -1)], False)

 This is illustrated on the figure on the left.
-Just as a counter example, on the right figure we see the output if the vector at the end point would point straight in a negative direction along x axis [(-1, 0)].
+Just as an auxiliary example, on the right figure we see the output if the vector at the end point would point straight at negative direction along X axis (-1, 0).

 The boolen False in the end is about the “periodic” argument.
 One uses